 Specialists remove graffiti at Whittington Castle

-Over £1,000 has been spent to remove offensive graffiti from the walls of a popular castle after it was hit by a spate of vandalism.
+Over £1,000 has been spent to remove offensive graffiti from the walls of Whittington Castle after it was hit by a spate of vandalism.

-Paint was used to graffiti the walls of the 12th century Whittington Castle in October, with trustees stating the future of the castle was under threat due to continuous incidents of mindless vandalism.
+Paint was used to graffiti the walls of the popular 12th century castle in October, with trustees stating the future of the castle was under threat due to continuous incidents of mindless vandalism.

 Other damage included a defibrillator being wrenched off its cabinet and dumped, and damage to a shed on the castle grounds.